Route 66 - The Art of Photographing Nothing

 Bring enough CF/SD cards and/or film, and enough battery power to run a camera for an entire day.
 Batteries can be recharged on Friday and Saturday nights.

 Car pooling: Once we are in Barstow, the fewer cars we have, the better.
 Trip leaders ask that participants try to form car pools when we meet at our motel.
-Cell phones should work if you become separate from the group.
+Cell phones should work if you become separated from the group.

 Dave's cell: 323 377-7565.
 Use if you're lost or lonely.